Qingtian County: Republic era

-In 1948, to deal with the increasing Communist guerrilla activities and banditry in the climax of Chinese Civil War, Nantian township (南田乡), also known as the birthplace of Liu Bowen, was separated from Qingtian and incorporated into the newly established county of Wencheng (文成县); as a compensation, the town of Wenxi from the neighboring Yongjia county (永嘉县) was added into Qingtian, giving the county access to its inland port facility.
+In 1948, to deal with the increasing Communist guerrilla activities and banditry in the climax of Chinese Civil War, Nantian township (南田鄉), also known as the birthplace of Liu Bowen, was separated from Qingtian and incorporated into the newly established county of Wencheng (文成縣); as a compensation, the town of Wenxi from the neighboring Yongjia county (永嘉縣) was added into Qingtian, giving the county access to its inland port facility.

+Due to the influence of Chen Cheng, the First-Class General of the Republic of China Army and leading figure in KMT's party, government and military affairs, Qingtian had produced an unusually high number of National Revolutionary Army (NRA) generals in comparison to other counties.
+As the tide Second Chinese Civil War gradually shifted to the favour of CCP, over 3,300 people of Qingtianese descent, most of whom NRA military personnel with their families and associates, relocated to Taiwan together with the retreating nationalist government, forming an important element of Taiwan's Waishengren (外省人) community.

+People's Republic era

-The Nationalist rule in Qingtian ended with the arrival of the People's Liberation Army on May 13, 1949, and the People's Government of Qingtian was officially established in November 4 the same year.
+The Nationalist rule in Qingtian officially ended with the arrival of the People's Liberation Army on May 13, 1949, and the People's Government of Qingtian was established on November 4th the same year.

-Waves of intense political violence occurred in Qingtian during the early phase of Cultural Revolution as part of the nationwide violent struggles.
+Waves of intense political violence grappled Qingtian during the early phase of Cultural Revolution as part of the nationwide violent struggles.